egemenimre/ccsds-ndm/README.rst

 Currently the published standards are at version 1.0, but version 2.0 will be out soon.
 They will be integrated into the code once they are made official.

+File read is usually fast (on the order of seconds) for small files.
+That said, KVN parsing for large files can take some time.
+A 12 MB OEM file lasts about a minute to parse on a good consumer grade computer.
+Due to the fragility of the KVN format and the restrictions the standards put on the order of keys, no parallelisation has been attempted.

 Requirements
 ------------